 REJECT_WITH_SCHEDULE if it rejects the request but will accept with the schedule that is included in

-subelement included in the DMG Sensing Measurement Setup element.
+the DMG Sensing Scheduling subelement included in the DMG Sensing Measurement Setup element.
 It shall set the Status Code field to REFUSED or REFUSED_REASON_UNSPECIFIED if it rejects the request.

 The sensing responder shall set Sensing Type RX Initiator subfield to the same value that was in the Sensing Measurement Setup frame.
 If present, the Peer Orientation field contains the azimuth and elevation of the sensing initiator as measured by sensing responder.
 If present, the LCI field contains the location of the sensing initiator.

-If the sensing responder indicated REJECT_WITH_SCHEDULE, the Scheduling subelement indicates the proposed schedule from the sensing responder.References: Draft P802.11bf_D0.1
+If the sensing responder indicated REJECT_WITH_SCHEDULE, the Scheduling subelement indicates the proposed schedule from the sensing responder.

+The sensing initiator requests DMG measurement setup separately with each sensing responder.
+The set of the operational parameters established upon the negotiation is identified by the DMG Measurement Setup ID.
+The same DMG Measurement Setup ID may be asserted to the agreement with different sensing responders if the sensing initiator schedules to address the sensing responders in the same DMG measurement instance.

+References: Draft P802.11bf_D0.1